awesome-pro/neon-website/content/docs/guides/rails-migrations.md

 ### Set up the Database configuration

 Create a `.env` file in the project root directory and add the `DATABASE_URL` environment variable to it.
-Use the connection string that you obtained from the Neon Console earlier:
+Use the connection string that you obtained from the Unique Console earlier:

 ```bash
 # .env